 Shark Alley at Flat Rock is the most famous site to go scuba diving near Minjerribah (Stradbroke Island) and spot grey nurse sharks.
 It’s more suitable for Advanced Open Water divers as the site is around 25-metre deep.

 Other things to see when scuba diving Minjerribah (Stradbroke Island)

 The Nursery and Turtle Cave at Flat Rock are two other great sites where we’ve often spotted turtles and many other exciting marine life.

 One of our other favourites is Shag Rock.
-It’s shallower than the others (around 12 metres) and there’s a lot to see.
-In one trip there, we spotted a school of eagle rays, a curious guitar shark, a beautiful leopard shark, a shy catshark, many incredible octopuses and cute clownfish, colourful shrimps, fish and slugs… just to name a few!
+It’s shallower than the others (around 12 metres), and there’s a lot to see.
+On one trip there, we spotted a school of eagle rays, a curious guitar shark, a beautiful leopard shark, a shy catshark, many incredible octopuses and cute clownfish, colourful shrimps, fish and slugs… just to name a few!
 Have a look at the gallery at the end of the post.

 Have you dived with manta rays or is it on your bucket list?
 Share your experience in the comments below!